Delivering quality degree apprenticeships

 The admission process will also be assessed by the QAA.
 As employees, apprentices will be recruited by the employer, but will also have to meet the HEI’s minimum entry requirements – so they‘ll have to take a collaborative approach.
 Academic staff may want to take part in the interview process for applicants, but a three-way contract or commitment statement confirming the requirements of the role will suffice.

 ASSURING QUALITY ON- AND OFF-THE-JOB

 HEIs are responsible for awarding degree apprenticeships.
-Assessor must judge the apprentice on their academic performance and workplace competence – either simultaneously or in separate assessments.
-Some EPAs might have to be carried out by assessors with relevant experience rather than academic expertise.
+The assessor must judge the apprentice on their academic performance and workplace competence – either simultaneously or in separate assessments.
+Some end-point assessments (EPAs) might have to be carried out by assessors with relevant experience rather than academic expertise.
 In this case, an independent AAO (apprentice assessment organisation) will conduct the assessment.
 The AAO must have no affiliation to either party, be selected by the employer, and contracted with the HEI to comply with QA arrangements.

 External moderation is an essential part of degree apprenticeships and ensures quality is maintained across the sector.
 HEIs are responsible for arranging external moderation, but the external examiners they contract need to have practice-based experience and be independent from the provider to meet QAA standards.

 Quality assurance puts students at the heart of education – and although apprentices are employees, they’re students too, so it’s important they receive the same quality learning experience as traditional students.
 The Quality Code makes it clear that learning and teaching are most effective when there’s a strong partnership between all stakeholders, so employers and HEIs must work together to maintain quality.